Civil Air Patrol (Virginia)Last Updated: July 28, 2023, 5:42 pm

 Civil Air Patrol

-The Virginia Wing Civil Air Patrol use the nationwide standard frequency plan.
+The Virginia Wing Civil Air Patrol also uses the nationwide standard frequency plan.